Signatures of anti-social mass-loss in the ordinary Type II SN 2024bch -- A non-interacting supernova with early high-ionisation features: Analysis and modelling

 Narrow high-ionisation lines in early spectra are often attributed to a confined shell of gas expelled during the very late evolutionary stages of the progenitor, rapidly overtaken by the expanding SN ejecta.
 The engine providing the energetic photons responsible of the ionisation of this gas is typically identified in the conversion of ejecta kinetic energy into radiation, as happens in interacting transients \citep[see][and references therein]{2003LNP...598..171C}.

-The early evolution of \sn, on the other hand, does not show clear signatures of ongoing ejecta-CSM interaction, with a rapidly evolving SED consistent with a freely expanding photosphere where the contribution of an extra source of energy is not required to model its early bolometric light curve (see Sect.~\ref{sec:photometry}).
+The early evolution of \sn, on the other hand, does not show clear signatures of ongoing ejecta-CSM interaction, with a rapidly evolving SED consistent with a freely expanding photosphere where the contribution of an extra source of energy is not required to model its early bolometric light curve (see Section~\ref{sec:photometry}).
 In addition, while in most cases the strength of narrow features progressively declines, in \sn~we note a rapid increase in their integrated luminosity up to $\sim+2.44\,\rm{days}$ (except for \ha, where the maximum occurs at $+3.40\,\rm{days}$, suggesting a larger radius for the H-rich region).
 After maximum, the luminosity of narrow features rapidly decline until $t\simeq+7\,\rm{days}$, when they fade below the continuum level.
 As discussed in Sect.~\ref{sec:photometry}, the increase in the flux of narrow lines does not correspond to a similar evolution of the pseudo-continuum temperature, although optical spectra do show an apparent increase in their slope at $\lambda<5000$\ang.
-The same effect was observed in the early spectra of SN~1998S \citep[see][]{2000ApJ...536..239L} and explained invoking a nonstandard extinction law or the presence of dust ``echoing" the SN light from earlier epochs.
-As for SN~1998S, a single blackbody is not able to reproduce the spectral continuum at $+2.4\,\rm{days}$, which would suggest a similar interpretation for \sn.
+The same effect was observed in the early spectra of SN~1998S \citep[see][]{2000ApJ...536..239L} and explained by invoking a nonstandard extinction law or the presence of dust ``echoing" the SN light from earlier epochs.
+As for SN~1998S, a single blackbody cannot reproduce the spectral continuum at $+2.4\,\rm{days}$, which would suggest a similar interpretation for \sn.
 While a nonstandard extinction law seems implausible due to the negligible reddening along the line of sight of \sn, a light echo may be supported by the peculiar evolution of the narrow lines, as discussed below.
-We note, on the other hand, that the spectral energy distribution (SED) of \sn~is well reproduced by a blackbody if we include fluxes obtained from UV photometry, ruling out the need of a hotter source of energy or a nonstandard extinction law.
+We note, on the other hand, that the SED of \sn~is well reproduced by a blackbody if we include fluxes obtained from UV photometry, ruling out the need of a hotter source of energy or a nonstandard extinction law.
 This also highlights the importance of UV data when the peak of the emission is at bluer/much bluer wavelengths than those covered by optical spectra.